 Auto Transport Company Questions

-A great way to make your family move or job relocation less stressful is to hire an auto transport company.
+Hiring an auto transport company is a great way to make your family move or job relocation less stressful.
 Still, there are many of them out there, and some can be more unsavory than others.

 You don’t want just anyone handling your vehicle, so we’ve compiled a list of 15 questions to ask that will help narrow your search down to the best company.
 Remember — the right one isn’t going to have any trouble answering these and will give you clear-cut answers along the way, too.

 One of the quickest ways to ensure you’re dealing with a forthright company is to see that they have all the proper licenses.
 The most important one will be registered with the U.S. Department of Transportation (DOT) and are in good standing with the Federal Motor Carrier Safety Administration (FMCSA).
 By asking for their DOT# for verification purposes, you’ll also be able to view safety reports and other information about them.

 Your money is hard-earned, and car shipping isn’t worth just nickels and dimes, though affordable for what it is.
 A good auto shipper is going to be upfront about their rates.
 Because car transport rates vary depending on your options and how long the route is, your exact quote will be worked out during the consultation process.

 3: Do they offer a free, no-obligation quote?